Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 The harder problem is exhaustive search.

-If you try to compare every candidate against every job in a deep, LLM-mediated way, the token cost grows asymptotically with the size of the search space.
+If you try to compare every candidate against every job in a deep, LLM-mediated way, a naive exhaustive pass requires one evaluation per candidate-job pair.
+With `C` candidates and `J` jobs, that is `C * J` model calls before accounting for the tokens in each comparison.
 The more complete you want the understanding to be, the more expensive the matching layer becomes.

 That does not make the idea useless.
 It changes where the idea is strongest.

-EMH may not be the right shape for brute-force screening across a huge database of candidates and jobs.
-It is much more compelling as a precise comparison engine:
+Brute-force screening across a huge database of candidates and jobs may be the wrong shape for EMH.
+Its more compelling use is precise comparison:

 1. this resume against this job
 2. this profile against this role